 Mission in Snowdriftland

-A game by Extra Toxic for browser, originally released in 2006, and remastered by Tons of Bits for PC in 2021.
+A game by Extra Toxic for browser, originally released in 2006, and remastered by Tons of Bits for PC in 2021, and released for Switch in 2024.

 The mid-2000’s were something of a transformative period for Nintendo, with the launch of the Nintendo DS in 2004 and the Wii in 2006.
 The Nintendo DS represented yet another handheld console success for the company, while the Wii reignited the fires of Nintendo’s home console popularity after being overshadowed (yet still profitable) for the previous two generations.
 This part of Nintendo’s history is much discussed and very well documented, but less well known are the adventures of a certain snowman named Chubby.